indykish/dotfiles/README.md

 What tweaks are needed to bring my workstation.

 1. Trizen
 2. VIM & Vundle
-3. Yarn
+3. Node
-4. Node
+4. Rust
-5. Rust
+5. OCaml
-6. OCaml
+6. Flameshot
-7. Flameshot
+7. Libreoffice
-8. Libreoffice
+8. Brave
-9. Brave
+9. VLC
-10. VLC
+10. Docker
+11. Nautilus extensions

 ## 1 Trizen

 ```

 pacman trizen

 ```

 ## 2 Vim

-This is recommended and have moved to this approach
+This is recommended and have moved to this approach.

-Why, the install from release source is great, but have experienced slowness (un sure why) on the latest builds
+The install from release source is great, but have experienced slowness (un sure why) on the latest builds

 ```